Table of Contents

 Recommendations are written testimonials your colleagues and professional connections can leave on your LinkedIn profile.
 These can serve as proof of your competencies, skills, and abilities, improving your employability.
 You can think about it this way.
 As a consumer, you probably read product reviews and recommendations before making a decision to buy them.
 And what you read probably made an impact on your decisions, right?
 The same is true when a potential employer checks on you online to see whether who you claim to be on your candidate profile is true.

 What other people say about you influences your target employer’s hiring decisions.
 Hence, it is crucial to get the best recommendations possible to bolster your online work profile.
-To ensure your recommendations put you in the best light, here are some advice you can follow:
+To ensure your recommendations put you in the best light, here is some advice you can follow:

 - Take time to personalize your request.